 What is the mission of the Humane Society of Southwest Missouri?
 The Mission of the Humane Society of Southwest Missouri is to aid in the alleviation of distress and suffering of animals, to participate in educational programs and disseminate information to promote animal welfare, and to operate a shelter for animals in need of care and place such animals in suitable homes when possible.
 The Humane Society of Southwest Missouri will never turn away an animal brought in by an individual for a lack of a donation, nor ever release an animal for any type of experimentation.

 How does the Humane Society of Southwest Missouri receive its animals?
-We receive our animals from people giving up their pets for a variety of reasons including changes in family situations and moving.
+We receive our animals from people giving up their pets for a variety of reasons, including changes in family situations and moving.
 Some of our animals have been strays rescued from the streets by a kind citizen.
-But all of our animals are looking for permanent homes.
+One thing all of our animals have in common is they are looking for permanent homes.